Hrish1/mininet/mininet/xia/README.md

 You will find the installation steps for Linux-XIA [over here](https://github.com/AltraMayor/XIA-for-Linux/wiki/How-to-install)

 After completing the installation you are ready to have the topology started.
-Simply, run the python script xia.py as root user.
+Load the HID principal and run the python script xia.py as root user.

 $ sudo python xia.py